redrobotsl/discord-sl-chat-relay/README.md

 ## Todo
-- Add Region Restart Evasion with Fallback Regions in the Config File
+- Add Region Restart Evasion with Fallback Regions in the Config File(On Region Restart notice, teleport to a fallback region, as well as on login, if can't login to the main region, teleport to a fallback region, don't want your bots sticking around somewhere you don't want it)
-- Cleanup Code and add sufficient comments.
 - Add Reload Capability of SL and Discord Commands/Event files.